rcazzara/seldovia/_people/Thomas_Jack.md

 last_name: "Thomas"
 first_name: "Jack"
 source_file: "Jack Thomas scrapbook"
+birth_date: 1931-02-02
-birth_location: "February 2, 1931, California "
+birth_location: California
+death_date: 2016-10-12
-death_location: " October 12, 2016, Seldovia, Alaska"
+death_location: Seldovia, Alaska
-cemetery_plot:
+cemetery: not in cemetery

 ---
-# JACK THOMAS

-## February 2, 1931, California – October 12, 2016, Seldovia, Alaska

-Jack Thomas came to Seldovia in 1968.
+**JACK THOMAS** was born in California February 2, 1931.
+He came to Seldovia in 1968.

 Jack had worked for Jack Hopkins and Lloyd Wheeler on logging operations in California.
 In the mid-1960s logging operations in California got